Last Updated on October 13, 2020 by Nancie

-This unassuming ground platform feeder is popular in my yard.
+This unassuming Backyard Boys Platform Feeder was popular when I used it in my yard.
 It is simply a screened tray on legs.
 Its frame and legs are made from recycled materials rather than wood, so it will last out in the elements far longer than one made of wood.
 It’s simple to fill, simple to clean and popular with many ground feeding birds.
 There are some down-sides to this type of feeder, but you can get around some of them.
 The trick is finding the right spot for it in your yard.

 I have two of these feeders purchased at different times from Amazon.
 I wanted something to keep seed off the ground so it won’t mold and rot or germinate in the lawn.
 When each one arrived, I simply pulled it out of the box, plopped it outside and filled it with seed.